 Not long ago Far Out reported the list of Lynch’s all-time favourite films and directors, among them he discusses how he has often turned music as an alternative source of inspiration for his films, Roy Orbison’s ‘In Dreams’ and ‘Blue Velvet’ by Bobby Vinton to name just a few.
 “It was the song that sparked the movie,” Lynch once said about ‘Blue Velvet’ which inspired his film of the same name.
 “There was something mysterious about it.
 It made me think about things.
 And the first things I thought about were lawns – lawns and the neighbourhood,” he added.

 In that same list Lynch pays homage to Federico Fellini, a filmmaker that has had a great impact on Lynch’s cinematic outlook.
-Now, in a new interview with The Guardian, the Twin Peaks creator discusses in more detail the Fellini influence: “Federico Fellini is one of the all-time great film-makers and 8½ is maybe my favourite of his – I did a whole series of lithographs based on the last scenes in that movie,” Lynch said when in conversation about his upcoming exhibition at the Manchester international festival.
+Now, in a new interview with The Guardian, the Twin Peaks creator discusses in more detail the Fellini influence: “Federico Fellini is one of the all-time great film-makers and 8½ is maybe my favourite of his – I did a whole series of lithographs based on the last scenes in that movie,” Lynch said when in conversation about an exhibition he previously held at the Manchester international festival.

 In that show Lynch enjoyed a dedicated room to show films that have impacted him over the years, he adds: “The Wizard of Oz is a cosmic film and meaningful on many, many different levels, and ‘Somewhere Over the Rainbow’ is one of the most beautiful songs ever.”